ggreen/rabbit-vs-kafka-experiments/README.md

 This project provides a simplified way to evaluate performance differences between [Apache Kafka](https://kafka.apache.org/) and [RabbitMQ streams](https://www.rabbitmq.com/streams.html).
-The current version only compares the publishing throughput of the [RabbitMQ](https://www.rabbitmq.com) and Kafka using [Spring Batch](https://spring.io/projects/spring-batch).
+The current version only compares the publishing throughput of [RabbitMQ](https://www.rabbitmq.com) and Kafka using [Spring Batch](https://spring.io/projects/spring-batch).

 For years, RabbitMQ was not considered for very high throughput requirements.
 [RabbitMQ stream (introduce in RabbitMQ version 3.9)](https://blog.rabbitmq.com/posts/2021/07/rabbitmq-streams-overview/) now allows RabbitMQ to compete for high throughput use cases.
-The goal is project is for developers and architectures to explore if RabbitMQ streams has a comparable performance throughput to Apache Kafka.
+The goal of this project is for developers and architectures to explore if RabbitMQ streams has a comparable performance throughput to Apache Kafka.
 Also see [RabbitMQ vs Kafka: How to Choose an Event-Streaming Broker](https://tanzu.vmware.com/content/blog/rabbitmq-event-streaming-broker).

 The following is an example report of a Transactions Per Second (TPS)  using the example Spring Batch application to publish of 2 millions records.
 The experiment were executed on a Mac OS laptop,  with 32 GB memory, SSD drive, and 10 CPU core  (Apple M1 Max) on September 5 2023.